 If you’re starting a small business, you might want to consider making your startup virtual.
-With the advancement of video conferencing technologies like Zoom and project management software like Asana, team members are telecommuting from across the globe.
+With the advancement of video conferencing technologies like Zoom and project management software like Asana, team members can telecommute from across the globe in many industries.

-A virtual company is any business that uses technology like video conferencing, telecommunications, and email marketing to work remotely.
-Remote teams don’t physically have to be in the same place.
+A virtual company uses technology like video conferencing, telecommunications, and email marketing to work remotely.
+Remote teams don’t have to be in the same physical location.
 However, different companies use this concept to varying degrees.
-Some businesses operate completely virtual, while others work remotely some of the time.
-If you choose a remote structure, you may have workers come in on certain days of the week or only on certain occasions.
+Some businesses operate completely virtually, while others work remotely some of the time in a hybrid structure that has workers come in on certain days of the week or only on certain occasions.

-An example of a great job that would work as a completely virtual company is a freelance writer.
+An example of a great job that would work in a completely virtual company is a freelance writer.
 It’s easy to do things like send pitch emails and get feedback from editors online.
-If you’re not sold, we’ll discuss a few businesses that are 100% virtual in the next few sections.
+Here are a few more examples in various industries.

 There are a few things that most remote businesses have in common.
-Most will need some sort of cloud-based collaboration software (e.g., Monday.com) and a way to communicate (e.g., Zoom or GoToMeeting) to hold video conferences when email and phone calls are insufficient.
-Even small remote businesses need these elements to set up a remote office.
+Most need some sort of cloud-based collaboration software (e.g., Monday.com) and a way to communicate (e.g., Zoom or GoToMeeting) to hold video conferences when email and phone calls are insufficient.
+Even small virtual businesses need these elements to set up a remote office.

 For example, if you’re the leader of a remote software development team, you’ll need video conferencing software to hold daily meetings to evaluate a client’s needs, check the team’s progress, and go over problems.
 You’ll also need a cloud-based development space to collaborate and implement code in real time.

-While there are a lot of positives to having a virtual business, there are also drawbacks.
+While there are many positives to owning a virtual business, there are also drawbacks.
 It isn’t for everyone.
 We’ll help you weigh the benefits against the downsides.

 Going remote can help a dedicated team do more, cost less, and be happier.
 You keep the cash you would spend on an office space.
 In fact, workers can roll out of bed and immediately start working.
 Some great things about having a virtual business include: